The two key reasons why should charities be speaking to Muslim audiences and the three ways they should do so

 So, charities certainly shouldn’t be ignoring Muslim audiences, however - it is vital that the ‘popularisation’ of Islamic giving isn’t seen as just another ‘opportunity’ for a short-term funding boost once a year.
 All forms of Islamic giving are deeply meaningful acts of charity that are inherently connected to people’s faith and identity and should be approached with respect.

-How fundraisers can we approach this audience in an authentic, ethical, and effective way?
+How, as fundraisers, can we approach this audience in an authentic, ethical, and effective way?

 This article will explore three of the key considerations when speaking to a Muslim audience about charitable giving.